mfiedler/i4neo-demo/README.md

 Although there are a few minor differences between the three generators above regarding the typesetting, these should not be visible to the naked eye.

+Having Pandoc installed you can build the [Markdown example](example.md) by executing

+	make example.pdf